Engineering is the ultimate field for problem-solving and innovation.

 Civil and environmental engineers are experts in assessing environmental impact and design of green buildings, transport, waste and other engineered systems.
 They specialise in the efficient use of energy, protecting soil and water from contamination and design waste, pollution control and resource recovery systems.

-Data engineers build the secure cyber-physical hardware and software infrastructure and systems that drives the collection, transmission, storage and analysis of data.
+Data engineers build the secure cyber-physical hardware and software infrastructure and systems that drive the collection, transmission, storage and analysis of data.
 This infrastructure enables organisations to innovate and optimise their services using broadband networking and powerful computing.
 Data engineers will play a critical role as more devices are connected via the Internet of Things.

 Electrical engineers deal with the generation and application of electricity, from small circuitry to high-voltage power generation and supply networks.
 With traditional power generation at the centre of global warming issues, electrical engineers are now at the forefront of developing renewable energy systems and super efficient electrical devices that aim to reduce our energy demands.

-Electronic engineers design, build and test application-specific hardware and software microsystems which exist in everyday gadgets including; smart watches, phones, robotics and biomedical devices.
+Electronic engineers design, build and test application-specific hardware and software microsystems which exist in everyday gadgets including smartwatches, phones, robotics and biomedical devices.

 Not ready to choose a major?
 You can customise your degree by combining several majors allowing you to explore the areas that interest you.
 If you find certain areas interest you more than others, you can negotiate to specialise and transfer to one of the other majors after your first year.